UL-FRI-LGM/webgl2-examples/README.md

-# ES6/WebGL 2.0 Examples
-A collection of ES6/WebGL 2.0 examples for undergraduate computer graphics courses.
+This is a collection of JavaScript/WebGL 2.0 examples for undergraduate computer graphics courses.

 # Building and running
 The examples do not need to be built, but some of them require a server